GT-Technology/frontend-task/README.md

 ### 3. Build your form
 #### Development setup
-Use [Bootstcrap 4](https://getbootstrap.com/), Cypress CI for end-to-end testing and a JavaScrip framework (React, VueJS or Alpine.js) for validation.
+Use [Bootstcrap 4](https://getbootstrap.com/), Cypress CI for end-to-end testing and a JavaScrip framework (JQuery, React, VueJS or Alpine.js) for validation.
 Please install the chosen frameworks via [npm](https://www.npmjs.com/).
 * If React -> Must use React Hooks Components
 * If VueJS -> Must show an understanding of Vue v3 and use Vue Components
 * Install and set up Cypress CI